 - Negligent people don't always report accident claims to their insurers.
 If they do file a claim, they often report it as a “no liability” incident.

-- Some responsible parties have no insurance, so they take no action.
+- Some responsible parties have no insurance policy, so they take no action.

 - When a negligent party has liability insurance, the insurer usually controls the negotiations.
 They sometimes deny liability or make a low offer, forcing the injured party into filing a lawsuit.